All Episodes

 How do you not put Obama there?

-It's it's not as though Obama won it.
+It's not as though Obama won it.

-It's just it's you don't dare not make him number one.
+You don't dare not make him number one.

-But then to go out and say that our person of the year award, as it turns out, was created for people like Obama.
+But then to go out and say that our Person of the Year award, as it turns out, was created for people like Obama.

-But it it hasn't, you know, they're they're they're long held criteria and definition for man of the year.
+Their long-held criteria and definition for man of the year.

 I mean, Hitler was man of the year once.